desean1625/structphp/README.md

   undefined.
 If no value is supplied for the p argument, zero is assumed.

-  Pack(fmt, values)
+  pack(fmt, values)
     Return an octet array containing the packed values array.
 If there are more values supplied than are specified in the format string, the excess is ignored.
 If there are fewer values supplied, Pack() will return false.
-If any value is of an inappropriate type, the results are undefined.
+If any value is of an inappropriate type, the results are undefined. calcsize(fmt)

-  CalcLength(fmt)
+     Return the number of octets required to store the given format string. calcLength(fmt)
-    Return the number of octets required to store the given format string.
+    same as calcsize
 ```
     Format | C Type         |  Size (octets) | s
     -------------------------------------------------------------------